Mihai Pintilii

-Doru Mihai Pintilii (born 9 November 1984) is a Romanian former professional footballer who serves as an assistant for Liga I club FCSB.
+Doru Mihai Pintilii (born 9 November 1984) is a Romanian former professional footballer who played as a midfielder.

 A midfielder known for his combative playing style, Pintilii started out at Viitorul Hârlău and Auxerre Lugoj.
 He then appeared in over 210 top flight matches for Jiul Petroșani, Internațional Curtea de Argeș, Pandurii Târgu Jiu and FC Steaua București combined.
 During his career, he also had brief stints abroad with Al-Hilal and Hapoel Tel Aviv, respectively.

 Internationally, Pintilii amassed 46 caps for the Romania national team between 2011 and 2018, and represented the country in the UEFA Euro 2016.

 Club career

 Steaua București

 In May 2012, Steaua București signed Mihai Pintilii from Pandurii Târgu Jiu for undisclosed fee.
 They also loaned Mihai Răduț to Pandurii.
 On 2 March 2013, he scored two goals in a Liga I game against Gaz Metan Mediaș.

 Al-Hilal

 On 7 June 2014, Pintilii signed a three-year $3.9 million plus bonuses contract with Al-Hilal.
 He was an important part of the team that reached the final of the 2014 AFC Champions League, where Al-Hilal were defeated by Western Sydney Wanderers.